Sickle Cell Disease Causes and Risk Factors

 In the image above, each parent has one normal hemoglobin A gene and one hemoglobin S gene, which means each of their children has:

 - A 25%, or 1 in 4, chance of inheriting two normal hemoglobin A genes.
 This child does not have sickle cell trait or disease.

 - A 50%, or 1 in 2, chance of inheriting one normal hemoglobin A gene and one hemoglobin S gene.
 This child has sickle cell trait.

 - A 25%, or 1 in 4, chance of inheriting two hemoglobin S genes.
 This child has sickle cell disease.

 It is important to keep in mind that each time this couple has a child, the chances of that child having sickle cell disease remain the same.
 In other words, if the first child has sickle cell disease, there is still a 25% chance that the second child will also have the disease.
 Both boys and girls can inherit sickle cell trait, sickle cell disease, or normal hemoglobin.

-If a person wants to know whether they carry a sickle hemoglobin gene, a doctor can order a blood test to find out.
+If a person wants to know whether they carry a sickle hemoglobin gene, a healthcare provider can order a blood test to find out.